-FIGURE 5: RECOMMENDED MASTER PLAN CLASSIFICATION FOR THE SUBJECT PROPERTY zone, but also well below heights which were permitted in accordance with the B-2A Overlay zone.
-The proposed new heights would also be in keeping with the previously cited 6/17/15 case settlement agreement.
-At the same time, a set of carefully-crafted bulk standards regulating setbacks, buffers and coverage would alleviate the potential for detrimental visual, environmental and other impacts on the surrounding community.
-It should be emphasized that the boundaries of this new business zone are proposed to be limited exclusively to Block 207, Lot 6, as none of the other properties in the current B-2A Overlay zone possess the same characteristics as this ±27 acre tract.
-Figure 5 illustrates the recommended boundaries for a new business zone classification as shown on the Land Use Plan of the Borough of Englewood Cliffs Comprehensive Master Plan.
+The proposed new heights would also be in keeping with the previously cited 6/17/15 case settlement agreement (i.e., below the Palisades tree line), a principal goal of which is to preserve essentially unmarred the historic Palisades viewshed for the benefit of the general public, neighboring and regional communities and the residents of the Borough.
+A set of carefully-crafted standards regulating setbacks, coverage, buffers, landscaping and overall design would further alleviate the potential for detrimental visual, environmental and other impacts on the surrounding community.
+It should be emphasized that the boundaries of this new "Corporate Business" zone classification are proposed to be limited exclusively to Block 207, Lot 6, as none of the other properties in the current B-2A Overlay zone possess the same characteristics as this ±27 acre tract.
+Figure 5 illustrates the recommended boundaries for a new "Corporate Business" zone classification as shown on the Land Use Plan of the Borough of Englewood Cliffs Comprehensive Master Plan.